kyma-incubator/milv/README.md

 ## Overview

-`MILV` is a program that parses, checks and validates internal & external URLs links in markdown files.
+MILV is a program that parses, checks, and validates internal and external URL links in Markdown files.
-It can be used for verification pull requests and as standalone library.
+You can use it either for verifying pull requests or as a standalone library.

 ## Prerequisites

-You have to have [GoLang](https://golang.org/doc/install) in version 1.15 or above installed
+You must have [GoLang](https://golang.org/doc/install) in version 1.15 or higher installed.

 ## Installation

-### Build binary
+### Build a binary

-Run the following commands to get the source code, resolve external dependencies and build the project.
+Run the following commands to get the source code, resolve external dependencies, and build the project.
-The output binary will be in project directory with name: `milv`.
+The output binary named `milv` will be created in the project directory.

 ```bash
 git clone https://github.com/kyma-incubator/milv.git